-Express Scripts, Inc. (877) KYSPIRIT (877) 597-7474 www.express-scripts.com This Handbook is available in an accessible format upon request and is available on the Internet at: http://kehp.ky.gov
+This Handbook is available in an accessible format upon request and is available on the Internet at: www.kehp.ky.gov

 The Commonwealth of Kentucky does not discriminate on the basis of race, color, religion, sex, national origin, sexual orientation, gender identity, ancestry, age, disability, or veteran status.
 Reasonable accommodations are provided upon request.